Coderlancce/holbertonschool-low_level_programming/0x15-file_io/README.md

-The file readme its the problem, and so please are you job :p
+The file readme its the problem, and so please are you jo